peters0470/budget-tracker/README.md

   ## Installation Instructions:
   Run npm install in the terminal of the cloned application.
-  Otherwise visit the deployed application.
+  Otherwise visit the deployed application at https://dashboard.heroku.com/apps/shielded-sands-92466

   ## Test:
   To test type npm start into the terminal